beregond/envparse2/README.rst

 yourself duplicating quite a bit of code around handling raw environment variables.

-``envparse`` aims to eliminate this duplicated, often inconsistent parsing code and instead provide a single, easy-to-use wrapper.
+``envparse2`` aims to eliminate this duplicated, often inconsistent parsing code and instead provide a single, easy-to-use wrapper.

 Ideas, and code portions, have been taken from `django-environ